-Your furnace will tell you there’s something wrong with a red flash from its indicator light, which it uses to exhibit error codes.
+Your furnace will let you know there’s an issue with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

-You might see fast flashes or an alternating slow flash as it replays a fault code.
+You might notice fast flashes or an alternating slow flash as it repeats a fault code.

 Estimated Repair Cost for Furnace Error Code 223

-The expense to fix your furnace depends on the issue it has and the hours it takes to fix it.
+The price to fix your furnace depends on the issue it has and the hours it takes to fix it.

 - Pressure switch—$40 to $350

 - Inducer—$600 to $1,500

 Call the Experts at Neal Harris Service Experts

 When you have to have furnace service, you can call on the professionals at Neal Harris Service Experts to handle the fault code and get your heat working again.

 Call us at 816-787-0500 or schedule an appointment online today.